Are you looking to bring efficient automation into your business but need help knowing what it is?

 - Computer Numeric Control machines(CMC): These stores computer programs and processes basic numerical control functions

 - Automated Material Handling System(AMHS): It contains material handling instruments like trucks, conveyors, cranes, robots, monorails, etc., to transport and control materials.

 - Flexible Manufacturing System(FMS): It contains a set of process stations that are internally connected and handled by an integrated computer system.

 Why do islands of automation happen?

-Islands of automation happen due to an unsystematic approach with regards to IT planning and infrastructure.
+Islands of automation happen due to an unsystematic IT planning and infrastructure approach.
 It also happens because of the unintegrated establishment of databases, systems & applications and the absence of coordination between internal departments.

 Disadvantages of islands of automation

 - In an organization procure-to-pay process has many steps.
 Unconnected systems for purchase order issues, approvals of order requisitions, and purchase approvals consume much more time.
 Not only time-consuming but also an absence of transparency, increasing errors for authorization also happen.

 - The Order-cash flow process fulfills customer orders for goods or services.
 Lack of connection between the internal applications and communication with the customer leads to delayed service, uneven revenue, and an unsatisfied customer.

 - All companies use human resource management systems.
 Managers, supervisors, and administrators use this system to analyze HR data like uses of resources, payroll data, skill management, training, etc. However, it is difficult to analyze if there is no integration between HR data.